 Focusing on the here and now can help bring a sense of calm and rebalance to your life.
 Breathing in for five seconds through the nose, and out for five seconds through the mouth can help calm an anxious mind and a racing heart.
 Do this for 3-5 minutes or for as long as you feel you need.

 If you like this technique and it works well for you, you might want to explore meditation.
 Meditation can help focus your attention on your senses, such as sight, smell, hear and touch, and again, helps you stay present in the current moment rather than letting your mind run away with you.

-Look into apps like Headspace if you’d like to explore this with some more guidance, otherwise there are a wealth of free videos and resources online.
+Look into wellbeing and meditation apps and websites if you’d like to explore this with some more guidance.

 4. Be kind to yourself